jennysharps/paul-zinder-static/_films/2009-01-01-benedizione-delle-bestie.md

 ---
 title: Benediction of the Beasts
+description: >-
+  Award-winning Documentary film showcasing the ancient Italian tradition of bringing pets to church to have them blessed.
+Directed and filmed by Paul Zinder.
 layout: film
 alternate_title: Benedizione delle Bestie
 image:
   name: 'assets/images/2011/06/Picture-1'
   extension: jpg
 vimeo_id: 153887941
+synopsis: >-
-synopsis: Each January, on the steps of a 5th century church in Rome’s most derelict neighborhood, man and beast participate in an ancient rite.
+  Each January, on the steps of a 5th century church in Rome’s most derelict neighborhood, man and beast participate in an ancient rite.
 year: 2009
 roles:
   - Director